elasticio/elasticio.github.io/content/_components/request-reply/index.md

 ![Reply with attachment](img/reply-with-attachment.png)

+> **Note:** Please be advised that the action does not actually write an attachment when the sample is retrieved.

 ## Use cases for HTTP Reply

 The use-cases of HTTP Reply component are numerous.
 It can be used for simple